 Snowberry’s yellow to creamy white flowers are small (up to ½”), five-lobed and bell-shaped.
 They are born in panicles.
 Leaves are dark green with entire margins and are oppositely arranged.
 They may be elliptic, ovate or broadly lanceolate.
 Stems are angled and woody.
 Branches are slim and vinelike.
 Fruits are white, round or oblong drupes.

 The genus name Chiococca comes from the Greek chion (χιών) meaning snow, and kokkos (κόκκος) meaning kernel or berry.
 The species epithet alba is Latin for “white” and refers to the color of its berries.

 Snowberry gets its common name from its white fruit.
 Photo by Mary Keim

 To see where natural populations of Snowberry have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Moderately moist to very dry, well-drained sandy or calcareous soils

 Propagation: Seed, cuttings

 Garden tips: Snowberry’s habit varies between shrub and vine.
-It can be aggressive in the garden so is better suited for naturalistic or restoration landscapes.
+It can be aggressive in the garden so is better suited for naturalistic or restoration landscapes; however, it also works well as a buffer plant.
 It is both salt- and drought-tolerant.